SuperCreativeUniqueUsername/smsAlert/README.md

 # Read Me
-please create a file with the name `personal` with the contents
+please create a file with the name `personal` in the 'code/' file with the contents
 ```
 X: xCord
 Y: yCord